-The Small Form Factor Pluggable (SFP) transceiver slots are shared with the two 1000BASE-T RJ-45 ports (ports 9~10).
-In the default configuration, if an SFP transceiver (purchased separately) is installed in a slot and has a valid link on the port, the associated RJ-45 port is disabled.
+The Small Form Factor Pluggable (SFP) transceiver slots are shared with four RJ-45 ports (combination ports).
+In its default configuration, if an SFP transceiver (purchased separately) is installed in a slot and has a valid link on its port, the associated RJ-45 port is disabled and cannot be used.
 The switch can also be configured to force the use of an RJ-45 port or SFP slot, as required.